timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.3A.** Some Multiplayer Tournaments and Formats might introduce changes to the sequence of pregame procedures.
-Refer to the mode or format specific rules in the Comprehensive Rules.
+**2.3A.** Some multiplayer tournaments or formats may modify the order of pre-game procedures.
+Always refer to the format-specific rules in the Comprehensive Rules for details.

+In this case, commanders must be revealed before players shuffle and present their decks.
+A game should not begin until all players are present, or until 10 minutes have passed since the start of the round.

 ## 2.4.
 End of Match Procedure